Sebismael23/cs2450-Software-Engineer-2025/uv_sim/UVSimREADME.txt

 HALT (43): Stop execution.

 Example Program

 Here is a simple example program that reads a number, stores it, and then writes it back to the screen:

-00 ? +1007  # READ input into memory[07]
-01 ? +2107  # STORE value from accumulator into memory[07]
-02 ? +1107  # WRITE value from memory[07] to screen
-03 ? +4300  # HALT program execution
+00 ? +1007 # READ input into memory[07] 01 ? +2107 # STORE value from accumulator into memory[07] 02 ? +1107 # WRITE value from memory[07] to screen 03 ? +4300 # HALT program execution

 Exiting UVSim

-To exit the program, close the terminal window or press Ctrl + C while the simulator is running.
+To exit the program, close the application window.

 Troubleshooting